-Mitchell's songs for Nash, though, radiated equivocation.
-In Willy, recorded for 1970's Ladies Of The Canyon, she worries that it's too good to be true, that he "gave [his] heart too soon."
-Its corollary, My Old Man, is an ode to her happiness when he's near and a confession of her blues when he's gone.
+Nash wrote that scene, of course, into the blissful Our House, where her love it's too good to be true, that he "gave [his] heart too soon".
+Its corollary, My Old Man, is an ode to her happiness when he's near and her blues when he's gone.
 "We don't need no piece of paper from the city hall," she sings, her voice diving and rising with the same doubts.
 "Keeping us tied and true, no."